rmarti55/FigmaMCP/FigmaMCPinstructions.md

 **Cause:** A faulty "mental shortcut" where I attempt to call the tool with only the file path, forgetting its specific argument signature.

 **Directive:** I must always specify *how* to read the file.
 My default action for every `read_file` call will be to include `should_read_entire_file: true`.
 I will only use a line range if there is a specific, stated reason to do so (e.g., analyzing a specific part of a very large file).
 This prevents invalid calls and makes my actions more predictable and reliable.

+### 2. Ensuring Storybook Code Visibility

+**Problem:** The source code preview disappeared for our `FilterButtonGroup` organism after we refactored it.

+**Cause:** Storybook's `autodocs` can automatically generate code snippets for simple stories defined with `args`.
+However, for complex components that use a custom `render` function in their story, Storybook does not know what source code to display by default.

+**Directive:** Every component story must have a visible code example.
+If a story uses a `render` function, I must explicitly provide the source code via the `parameters.docs.source.code` property in the story definition.
+This guarantees our component documentation is always complete and useful.